 Followed by harvesting, threshing of the crop has to do.
 Here grains are separated from the chaff by beating or by the threshing machine.
 In small-scale farming, chaff and grains are separated from each other by a process called winnowing.

 Harvesting is considered as a festival.
 It is a time of joy where the fruits of the hard work of farmers come into reality.
 Some of the harvesting festivals are Pongal, Bihu etc.

 In the case of small-scale cultivation, farmers use the harvested crop for themselves while large-scale production is mainly for marketing.
 Thus the cultivators have to store the grains.
 For this, a proper storage space has to be arranged.
 Inadequate storage space and improper storage methods can lead to a huge grain loss.

-In addition to pest and rodents, microbes like bacteria, fungus, environmental conditions like moisture, temperature etc. may attack the stored grains.
-Therefore a proper treatment is required before storing of grains.
-Rodents and pests can be prevented by pesticides.
-Moist environment results in fungal growth on grains.
+In addition to pest and rodents, microbes like bacteria, fungus, environmental conditions like moisture, temperature may attack the stored grains.
+Therefore, a proper treatment is required before storing of grains.
+Rodent infestations can be prevented by pesticides.
+A moist environment results in fungal growth on grains.
 This can be avoided by proper drying of grains in sunlight.
 Another method is fumigation where chemicals are used to prevent bacteria and other microorganisms.
 After proper treatments, grains have to be stored in gunny bags or granaries and deposited in godowns.

 For more detailed information about crop production and crop management, visit Byju’s.